 The height of Mt.
 Everest is 8848m(29028.87 ft) from sea level.
 That’s why its called top of the world or Roof of the world.

-What are the others name of Everest?
+What is the other name of Everest?

-The other popular name of Everest is: Sagarmatha( Nepali Name), Chomolungma (Tibetian), and Third Pole in English.
+The other popular name of Everest is Sagarmatha( Nepali Name), Chomolungma (Tibetian), and Third Pole in English.

 How long does it take to do the EBC Trek?

 It depends on the weather and your Physical fitness.
 Normally it takes 12-14 days to go base camp and back to Kathmandu.
 Within 12 days to complete on a 130km round-trip.
 It takes 8 days to get to Base Camp and 4 days to get back down to Lukla where 2 days is for acclimatization.